Call of Duty: Black Ops II: Campaign

-In 2014, Menendez forms a populist movement, Cordis Die.
+In 2014, Menendez (under the name Odysseus) forms a militant populist movement known as Cordis Die.
 In 2018, the organization stages a cyberattack that cripples the Chinese stock exchanges, sparking a Second Cold War between NATO and the Chinese-led Strategic Defense Coalition headed by Zhao.
 By 2025, Cordis Die boasts an estimated two billion followers while David (Rich McDonald), now a DEVGRU Lieutenant Commander codenamed Section, leads JSOC and his squadmates Mike Harper (Michael Rooker) and Javier Salazar (Celestino Cornielle) to neutralize Menendez.
 Section and Harper visit "The Vault," a CIA retirement home where an elderly Woods resides.
 Woods tells them that Menendez recently visited him and gave him a heart-shaped pendant belonging to Josefina.
 Section and Harper listen to Woods recount his past encounters with Menendez.

 After raiding a Cordis Die compound in Myanmar, Section's team learns Menendez is planning a second cyberattack using 'celerium', a rare-earth element that could create a powerful computer virus.
 Spying on Menendez in Lahore, they discover he's after "Karma", a hacker named Chloe Lynch (Erin Cahill).
 The team infiltrates Colossus, an exotic, floating city in the Cayman Islands, aiming to rescue Lynch and kill Menendez's lieutenant, DeFalco (Julian Sands).
 Troubled by flashbacks of Panama, Section visits Woods again and learns the truth behind his father's death.
 On June 19, JSOC captures Menendez in Socotra, Yemen, with help from CIA agent Farid (Omid Abtahi).
 Menendez is escorted aboard the USS Barack Obama, commanded by Admiral Tommy Briggs (Tony Todd).
 During interrogation, Menendez escapes with help from Salazar, his mole inside JSOC.
 Menendez then uploads his celerium virus, hijacking all American drones, and sending them towards American and Chinese cities.
 Section responds to an attack on Los Angeles during the G20, where he escorts the U.S. President to safety with help from Secret Service agent Eric Samuels (John Eric Bentley).
 Menendez is tracked to Haiti, where Section leads JSOC to raid the Cordis Die facility.
 Section intercepts Menendez trying to flee and subdues him, with the decision to execute or reapprehend him.